anacierdem/svg-wrapper/README.md

 Setting pre-render property will draw the SVG onto a canvas to prevent any further SVG draw operations to improve performance.

+If you provide a unique reference property, consequent wrappers with same reference will display the same image with same size, without re-drawing anything.

 ## Installation

 bower install svg-wrapper